koudyk/intro_git_github/2-in-class-tutorial/1_lecture-review.md

 - Forking (GitHub)
   - If you want to collaborate on someone else's repository, make a "fork" of that repo onto your GitHub account, and then clone and work on your fork.
 A fork is like a copy.
+  - Once you've made a fork on GitHub and cloned the fork to your machine, make sure you open a new branch to work on (i.e., you usually shouldn't work on the master/main in a collaborative project).

 - Pull requests (GitHub)
   - Once you've forked a remote repo, made changes, added and committed those changes, and pushed your changes to your fork on GitHub, then you can open a pull request to ask the maintainers of the original repo if they want to integrate your changes.